sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Windows Update

-Windows Update can always wake the SoC from the deepest idle state to scan for updates.
-It can also wake the SoC to download and install updates and restart a device, depending on a device's power source.

 ### Universal Windows Platform (UWP) Applications

-UWP applications can wake the SoC from the deepest idle state to sync and display notifications, depending on a device's power source and app-specific user configurations.

 ### Remote Access

-Remote Desktop and File Sharing can wake the SoC from the deepest idle state on the client system when the system has a LAN connection.

 ### Audio

-Audio from internal speakers or Bluetooth speakers can wake the SoC, so that audio continues playing even when a device's screen is off.

 ### Environmental context changes

-The modern standby PC must also respond in real-time to changes in environmental conditions.
-The common cases are thermal events and power source change events.

 <table>
 <thead>